jdelamer/csci-128/source/topic2.rst

 * Nope!
 Values of all sorts have operators that work on 'em.

 .. admonition:: Activity
+    :class: warning

     * Experiment with the operators you know on *strings* (instead of just integers).
     * Which ones work?
 What do they do?
     * Try mixing strings and integers with various operators.
 What happens there?

 Doing sequences of things